Project Management Office Software

 PMOs are becoming increasingly important to the successful functioning of an organisation.
 Some of their key functions include.

-This is either due to time-consuming bureaucratic processes that lose valuable information in the process or because proper monitoring and measurement processes have not been intentionally put in place.
+This is either due to time-consuming bureaucratic processes that lose valuable information along or because proper monitoring and measurement processes have not been intentionally put in place.

 The PMO is responsible for being the single source of truth.
-They need to provide accurate and relevant information to allow for informed decision making and make sure those decisions are communicated and executed to people in a way they can understand and achieve the intended results.
+They need to provide accurate and relevant information to allow for informed decision making and make sure those decisions are communicated to people and then executed in a way they can understand to achieve the intended results.

-PMOs make sure that your organisation’s portfolios don’t simply look busy but are actually producing value inline with your strategy.
-This is the key difference with maximizing and optimizing your portfolio.
-Without a proper PMO, organisations may believe they are making the most out of their resources because of the growing projects and activities that are occurring.
+PMOs make sure that your organisation’s portfolios don’t simply look busy but are actually producing value inline with the strategy.
+This is the key difference in maximising and optimising your portfolio.
+Without a proper PMO, organisations may believe they are making the most out of their resources, simply because of the growing projects and activities that are occurring.

-This strategic alignment is most often handled by an EPMO (or The Office of Strategy Management – OSM).
-The EPMO makes sure that these projects and activities are prioritising and achieving the organisation’s strategic objectives.
+This strategic alignment is most often handled by an Enterprise PMO (the EPMO or The Office of Strategy Management – the OSM).
+The EPMO makes sure that these projects and activities are prioritised and are achieving the organisation’s strategic objectives.
 The clarity they provide helps key decision makers ensure that all the activities are geared towards achieving the most value for the organisation.

 One of the key functions of the PMO is to make sure resources are being allocated in the most efficient and effective manner across all projects based on priorities, schedules, budgets and more.
 Being able to effectively coordinate the different moving parts of multiple projects is one of the key benefits of a PMO for large corporations.

-Though not all PMOs operate on a strategic enterprise level (EPMO), those that do not only manage how projects are run, but which projects are running.
-At this capacity, PMOs have the duty of communicating and working closely with directors and key decision-makers to make strategic decisions.
+Though not all PMOs operate on a strategic enterprise level (the EPMO level), those that do not only manage how projects are run, but which projects are running.
+In this capacity, PMOs have the duty of communicating and working closely with directors and key decision-makers to make strategic decisions.

-The benefits of a standardised process and framework is that it can reduce costs, improve the traceability of success or failures and allow for the repeated implementation of systems that lead to proven success.
+The benefits of a standardised process and framework is that it can reduce costs, improve the traceability of success or failures and enable for the repeated processes that lead to proven success.